fanpu/website/_pages/about.md

 things for my blog, and watching anime.
 I used to do sprint canoe competitively.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.
 Most of the banner pictures on my blog posts were taken during these hikes.
-My favorite classroom in CMU is GHC 4303 and my favorite spot is the Autolab room, GHC 9126.
+My favorite classroom in CMU is GHC 4303.

-I grew up in my hometown Singapore before moving to the US for college.
+I grew up in my hometown Singapore before moving to the US for college and work.
 I try to go back and visit once a year.

 Feel free to reach out to me at fzeng[at]alumni[dot]cmu[dot]edu.
 I am happy to